ppsreejith/dot-asterisk/content/posts/on-scrum.md

 -   What they are going to do
 -   What they are blocked by

 The only requirement is that everyone has to be active and engage.
-The idea is that these discussions can open up [asymmetric]({{< relref "on-asymmetries" >}}) opportunities to solve issues early.
-For example, your teammates listening in can offer suggestions, help unblock you, or catch issues early.
+The idea is that these discussions can open up [asymmetric]({{< relref "on-asymmetries" >}}) opportunities to solve issues early. i.e. The downside is a limited waste of time.
+The upside is that your teammates listening in can offer suggestions, help unblock you, or catch issues early.

 Scrum aims to fix wrong-direction issues through fast feedback.
 It emphasizes putting out a working product fast.
 A tracer bullet so to speak.
 The [feedback]({{< relref "feedback-and-magic" >}}) that this generates can help guide future product [iterations]({{< relref "on-tinkering" >}}) so that we don't end up building the wrong product.